-- 3.1 The supporting information to policies SC4 (residential mix), SC5 (affordable homes) and SC6 (rural exceptions housing for local needs) in the Local Plan Strategy ("LPS") anticipate the production of an SPD, to provide additional guidance on the implementation of policies on residential mix, including older persons accommodation and supported housing, alongside affordable housing provision in the borough. - 3.2 An SPD is not part of the statutory development plan.
-It is a recognised way of putting in place additional planning guidance and is capable of being a material consideration in determining applications involving relevant planning proposals. - 3.3 Providing clear guidance up front about policy expectations should enable applicants to better understand policy requirements.
+- 3.1 Local Plan Strategy policy SE3 requires all development to positively contribute to the conservation and enhancement of biodiversity and establishes a requirement to support and improve ecological networks.
+This SPD provides guidance to applicants on how the Council expects these requirements to be achieved. - 3.2 An SPD is not part of the statutory development plan.
+It is a recognised way of putting in place additional planning guidance and is capable of being a material consideration in determining applications involving relevant planning proposals. - 3.3 Providing clear guidance up-front about policy expectations should enable applicants to better understand policy requirements.
 The SPD should assist applicants when making relevant planning applications, and the council in determining them.